moss0/SuperMassiveGamesClientBrief/README.md

 <iframe src="https://blueprintue.com/render/imchtvzh/" scrolling="no" allowfullscreen></iframe>

-#### The climbing event in BP_ThirdPersonCharacter.
-The example above is referring to the ongoing pin.
+> #### The climbing event in BP_ThirdPersonCharacter.
+The example above is referring to the "ongoing" pin.

 ## Outcomes (Suggested Word Count 300)